nathanaelnathanael/standard_repository_template/README.md

 - **README.md**: Provides an overview and documentation for the project, explaining the purpose, structure, usage, and any other essential information for collaborators.

 - **environment.yml**: For Conda users, this file allows for the easy creation of an environment that mirrors the project’s dependencies.
+Generate/overwrite with `conda env export > environment.yml`

 - **requirements.txt**: Lists all the necessary packages/libraries and their respective versions required for the project, enabling the recreation of the virtual environment used for development.
+Generate/overwrite with `pip freeze > requirements.txt `

 ## Getting Started